SAP-samples/sap-tech-bytes/README.md

 - [2021-04-05-exploring-sap-samples-with-gh-and-fzf](https://github.com/SAP-samples/sap-tech-bytes/tree/2021-04-05-exploring-sap-samples-with-gh-and-fzf) by [qmacro](https://github.com/qmacro)

 ## Recent Blog Posts
+- [SAP Tech Bytes: Understand your classification model in Smart Predict](https://blogs.sap.com/?p=1371611) by Witalij Rudnicki (Fri Jul 16 2021)
+  - In the previous post “SAP Tech Bytes: Your first Predictive Scenario in SAP Analytics Cloud” of the series, with just a few clicks we have built our predictive model using Smart Predict in SAP Analytics Cloud.
+Or maybe you have built a classification model by yourself based on some other ...
 - [SAP Tech Bytes: Your first Predictive Scenario in SAP Analytics Cloud](https://blogs.sap.com/?p=1366059) by Witalij Rudnicki (Fri Jul 09 2021)
   - If you got interested in Machine Learning, then sooner rather than later you hear about or discover the website called Kaggle.
 Founded in 2010 Kaggle “allows users to find and publish data sets, explore and build models in a web-based data-science environment, work with other data scientists and machine learning ...
 - [SAP Tech Bytes meet #GeospatialTuesday: Import zipped shapefiles into SAP HANA Cloud using Database Explorer](https://blogs.sap.com/?p=1337809) by Witalij Rudnicki (Tue May 18 2021)